 Grades3 to 12

 In the ClassroomBookmark and save Visual Writing Prompts for use with creative writing assignments, journaling, or debate.
 Sort by genre to find prompts to match different writing styles.
-Have students create blogs to share their writing using Throwww, here.
-This site allows you to create "quick and easy" blogs to be used one time only.
-A unique URL is provided and this site is as easy as using a basic Word program!
+If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Pen.io, reviewed here.
+This blog creator requires no registration.

 Grades6 to 12